| With the age of successful genetic

 to create biases and prejudices against each other, by categorizing

+and condemning their personalities prematurely.
 Although personally, I may be a

 little overly optimistic about the future demeanor of American